eecs394-fall17/Aqua-I-Skilled/README.md

 ## PLATFORM CONSTRAINTS

+## BUGS
+- header bar overlaps on some phones
+- pictures may be slow to load from database
+- search bar does not cover entire width of screen

 ## UNFINISHED WORK
 - Managing requested lessons for giver and receiver.
 - Reviewing a user after a lesson occurs